neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 Place the two ***differential measurement electrodes*** on the belly of the muscle.
 You can use the manual electrodes to optimize electrode placement.

 Test the motor neuron activity under different movement force (weight lifting):
-1. Rest the forearm comfortably in a "handshake" position at the edge of a table with your thumb up
+1. Rest the forearm comfortably in a "handshake" position at the edge of a table with your thumb relaxed and your fingers stacked.
-2. Tie a string to an object and loop the string over the index finger
+2. Tie a string to an object and loop the string over the index finger (or put objects in a bag and loop the handles over your finger).
 3. Lift the object with your index finger.
-Repeat for a total of 3 trials.
+Repeat for a total of 5 trials.
-4. Try objects of different weights (for a total of \~3 different conditions)
+4. Repeat for a total of 3 different conditions with different lifted weight.

-Think about what differences in motor unit rate and/or amplitude you predict across conditions and why.
+Think about what differences in motor unit (and/or population) amplitude you predict across conditions and why.
+Think about what differences in motor unit (and/or population) amplitude you predict across conditions and why.

-To compare across conditions, make sure to use the same electrode placement and the same time and voltage ranges when exploring the signal offline.
+To compare across conditions, record all of the conditions in the same raw data file.

 :::{admonition} Analysis and Results